negativetwelve/react-native-instabug-sdk/readme.md

 import Instabug from 'react-native-instabug-sdk';

 // Start the reporter with your token.
-Instabug.startWithToken(
-  token,

 // This means you can trigger it via taking a screenshot.
-  Instabug.invocationEventScreenshot,
-);
+Instabug.startWithToken(token, Instabug.events.screenshot);

 // Invoke the reporter manually.
 Instabug.invoke();